Selsey Abbey: Foundation and removal

-King Æðelwealh gave Wilfrid a royal vill and 87 hides to build a monastery at Selsey.
+The local monarch, Æðelwealh gave Wilfrid a royal vill and 87 hides to build a monastery at Selsey.
 Bede says that one of Wilfrid's first acts was to free 250 slaves, who came with the estate, and baptise them.
-Wilfrid then went on to perform the deeds of Bishop in the area.
+Wilfrid then went on to perform the "deeds of Bishop" in the area.

 A 10th-century forged foundation charter credits Cædwalla with confirming the grant of land to Wilfrid.

-Cædwalla was a West Saxon prince who had apparently been banished by Centwine, king of Wessex.
-Cædwalla had spent his exile in the forests of the Chiltern and the Weald, and at some point had befriended Wilfrid.
+Cædwalla was a West Saxon prince who had apparently been banished by Centwine, king of Wessex Cædwalla had spent his exile in the forests of the Chiltern and the Weald, and at some point had befriended Wilfrid.
 Cædwalla vowed that if Wilfrid would be his spiritual father then he would be his obedient son.
 After entering into this compact, they faithfully fulfilled it, with Wilfrid providing the exile with all kinds of aid.

 Eventually, Cædwalla invaded the kingdom of the South Saxons and slew King Æðelwealh. Æðelwealh's successors, Berthun and Andhun, drove Cædwalla out, but after the death of Centwine, Cædwalla was able to become King of the West Saxons.
 He then conquered the South Saxons, killing Berthun in the process.
 Cædwalla immediately summoned Wilfrid and made him supreme counsellor over his whole kingdom.

 In about 686 Archbishop Theodore resolved to arbitrate between the various parties to end Wilfrid's exile.
 He was successful in his efforts and Wilfrid returned north.
 With Wilfrid gone, Selsey was absorbed by the Diocese of the West Saxons, at Winchester.
 In temporal matters Sussex was subject to the West Saxon kings, and in ecclesiastical matters it was subject to the bishops of Winchester.
-By AD 705 the West Saxon Diocese had grown to such a size that it became unwieldy to manage, so King Ine, Cædwalla's successor, resolved with his witan to divide the great diocese.
-Accordingly, a new see was created at Sherborne and four years later the See of Selsey was created.
+By AD 705 the West Saxon Diocese had grown to such a size that it became unwieldy to manage, so King Ine, Cædwalla's successor, resolved with his witan to divide the great diocese Accordingly, a new see was created at Sherborne and four years later the See of Selsey was created.
 Wilfrid had been in charge of the religious community at Selsey.
 When he left he probably would have nominated a president, and any subsequent vacancy would have been filled by election.
 Abbot Eadberht of Selsey would have been president of the brotherhood in 709 and according to Bede was consecrated the first Bishop of the South Saxons Diocese by synodal decree.